MichelleHaase/CS50p_x/notes_CS50AI.md

 * in this case X would be the Max player - trying to maximize the Score
   and O would be the min player - trying to minimize the Score
   this ensure that a Tie is a preferred option to the opponent winning
-* recursive function that goes thru the possible decisions and takes the option that has the lowest Value in the end assuming optimal from the opponent
+* recursive function that goes through the possible decisions and takes the option that has the lowest Value in the end assuming optimal from the opponent
 * there are two functions MIN-Value and MAX- Value that call each other recursively until a terminal state occurs assuming the other function always picks the most optimal option, this gets reevaluated each turn

 1. S0 - the board